 Special Educational Needs Co-ordinator (SENCO) at The Firs Primary School

-Miss L Taplin and Mrs Greenhalgh will oversee the support your child receives by: Providing professional support for teachers and support staff in the school, so they can help your child achieve the best possible progress in school.
+Mrs L Greenhalgh will oversee the support your child receives by providing professional support for teachers and support staff in the school, so your child can achieve the best possible progress in school.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources.
-Also by liaising with other people who may be coming into school to help support your child's learning e.g. Speech and Language Therapist, Educational Psychologist etc. - please ring the school office 0161 973 7350 to arrange an appointment to meet Miss Taplin or Mrs Greenhalgh if you require any additional support.
+Also by liaising with other people who may be coming into school to help support your child's learning e.g. Speech and Language Therapist, Educational Psychologist etc. - please ring the school office 0161 973 7350 to arrange an appointment to meet Mrs Greenhalgh if you require any additional support.

 The SEND Governor Paul Howarth is the appointed Governor that communicates any SEND updates and information to the Governing Body.
 The SEND Governor spends time in school with the SENCO discussing current information about SEND children and their provision.
 The Governor may also support the SENCO with some monitoring tasks that are carried out in school regularly in order to ensure the best quality support is in place for SEND children.